CaoAssignments/cse11-fa25-pa1-grade-calculator-starter/README.md

 There are a few restrictions on the implementation.
 - You should not import anything other than `java.util.Scanner`.
 If you import any other libraries, you may get a 0 for this part, even though if you had passed all the test cases.
 - Please do not create multiple `Scanner` objects for `System.in`.
-They’ll fight each other to get the input and cause all of your test cases to fail.
+They'll fight each other to get the input and cause all of your test cases to fail.
 - You should not use `System.exit`.
 Doing so will cause Autograder to throw exceptions and you'll get "EXCEPT" for all of your test cases.
-- You should not print any prompt (e.g. “please enter your score”).
+- You should not print any prompt (e.g. "please enter your score").
+- **Do not declare instance variables or non-final static variables.** All your variables should be declared inside the `main` method (local variables).
+If you want to use constants, they must be declared as `private static final`.

 To get started on this PA, Create a folder for "PA1" at the location of your choice and open that folder in Visual Studio Code (VS Code).
 Then create a class named `GradeCalculator` with a `main` method and save it as `GradeCalculator.java`.